DayuanTan/sumo-1/docs/web/docs/Tools/Trip.md

 can be edited to specify additional parameters.
 The downside of manual editing is that it must be repeated when running *randomTrips.py* again.

+### Building a randomTrips scenario with different vehicle types

+xxxx

+xxxx

 ## Generating different modes of traffic

 - Using the option **--pedestrians** will generated pedestrians instead of vehicles.